ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-05-MuddyWater.md

 * File upload - push files from the C2 server to the victim
 * C2 server migration - instruct a client to redirect its beaconing to a different IP address, allowing the operator to move infrastructure without losing access

 Ctrl-Alt-Intel observed emojis in the response of output, indicative of AI-assisted development.
+The source has been uploaded to our [Github](https://github.com/ctrlaltint3l/intelligence/tree/main/MuddyWater/KeyC2).

 ## PersianC2